Karenjeet Kaur Bains

 Karenjeet Kaur Bains (born 23 July 1996) is a British powerlifter, former track and field athlete and television personality known for appearing on the television show Gladiators as "Athena".
 She has won the Commonwealth Powerlifting Championships junior title and became the first British Sikh woman to represent her country at both the European and World championships.
-Her first senior event was the World Classic Bench Press Championships in Vilnius, Lithuania.

 Early life

 Karenjeet Kaur Bains was born 23 July 1996 in Warwickshire, England, to Sikh parents from Punjab, India.
 Her mother came from a family of wrestlers and her father was a former bodybuilder and powerlifter.
 She attended Myton School, where she was a champion track and field athlete, racing in the 100 metres, 200 metres and 300 metres, and Hammer throw.
 She earned the nickname "Bullet Bains" at school due to her speed.
 Her older twin brothers were also athletes, competing nationally in the 400 metres hurdles.

 Bains started to train with weights in order to increase her sprinting power, then found she enjoyed powerlifting in its own right.
 She used the gym at her family home and her father coached her in the exercises of squat, bench press and deadlift; after three months of training, she won her first competition.
 She attended Durham University, where she gained a degree in accounting.
 She then worked in audit at KPMG.